 |

-the main drums of the Brazilian Samba Baterias (samba percussion ensembles).
-It includes more than 2000 samples (1.4GB) of
+drums of the Brazilian Samba Baterias (samba percussion ensembles).
+It includes more than 2000 samples (1.4GB) of Rio's vibrant,

-room mics to bottle the pure exhilaration of the performances.
-Because each of the 10 drummers played the same drum and rhythm
+bottle the pure exhilaration of the performances.
+Because each of the 10 drummers played the same drum and rhythm in unison,

-1400 loops in four different mic positions, this sample collection consists of both loops (Rex2, Acidized Wavs & AIFF Apple
+in four different mic positions, this sample collection consists of both loops (Rex2, Acidized Wavs & AIFF Apple Loops) and

-Loops) and multi-layered sample hits (EXS 24, Halion, Kontakt & NN-XT).
-You can expertly blend the two with your own keyboard
+multi-layered sample hits (EXS 24, Halion, Kontakt & NN-XT).
+You can expertly blend the two with your own keyboard or pad-triggered

 The Drums